naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.21.wlan.configuration.md

 1. Click **Security** tab > **RADIUS** > **Authentication** to navigate to the correct screen.

 2. Click **New** to add the RADIUS server

+#### Configuring a New Interface

+Each WLAN configured on the WLC needs its own virtual interface.
+The WLC has 5 physical ports for data traffic.
+Each physical port can be configured to support multiple WLANs, each on its own virtual interface.
+The virtual interface is typically named with a VLAN number and associated to that VLAN.
+The

+1. Create a new interface by clicking: **CONTROLLER > Interfaces > New**

+2. Configure an Interface name and VLAN ID, such as 'vlan5' and ID '5', click apply to create the new interface

+3. On the Edit page for the interface, configure the physical port number and IP addressing information

+4. In order to forward DHCP messages to a dedicated DHCP server, configure the DHCP server address

+5. Scroll to the top and click **Apply** and **OK** on the warning message

+6. To verify the newly configured virtual interface, click **Interfaces.** The new 'vlan5' interface is now shown in the list of interfaces with its IPv4 address.

+#### Configuring a WPA2 Enterprise WLAN